-By the time that Dogma was released in 1999 independent filmmaker Kevin Smith had already become the voice of Generation-X through his twenty-something tales of slackers and urban misfits that had begun some five years earlier with the no-budget comedy Clerks and had evolved through two further pictures that would ultimately become part of his ever-expanding View Askew universe.
-Taking the date movie format and lacing it with pop culture references and toilet humour, Mallrats and Chasing Amy would speak to their young audience in a way that feature films had never succeeded in before, by catering to their geek-like obsessions with comic books, fantasy flicks and retro television shows that saw characters sharing the same kind of passions as their viewers.
-In an era that pre-dated internet blogs and messageboards, Smith would fill express his love of Star Wars, Marvel and John Hughes to crowds of young cinemagoers who were raised on the same diet of entertainment.
+By the time that Dogma was released in 1999, independent filmmaker Kevin Smith had already become the voice of Generation-X, through his twenty-something tales of slackers and urban misfits that had begun some five years earlier with the no-budget comedy Clerks, and had evolved through two further pictures that would ultimately become part of his ever-expanding View Askew universe.
+Taking the date movie format and lacing it with pop culture references and toilet humour, Mallrats and Chasing Amy would speak to their young audience in a way that feature films had never succeeded in before, by catering to their geek-like obsessions with comic books, fantasy flicks, and retro television shows, that saw characters sharing the same kind of passions as their viewers.
+In an era that pre-dated internet blogs and messageboards, Smith would express his love of Star Wars, Marvel, and John Hughes to crowds of young cinemagoers who were raised on the same diet of entertainment.

-Having quit film school after just four months and raised a budget of approximately $27,500 through the selling of his comic book collection and maxing out an assortment of credit cards, Smith created Clerks after witnessing a screening of Richard Linklater’s landmark independent film Slacker.
-From there he proceeded to write a screenplay set in a local convenience store, echoing his own life and shot on location in the same establishment where he worked.
-Introducing audiences to an ensemble of directionless youths, personified by the iconic duo of Jay and Silent Bob, Smith’s debut would find major distribution following a screening at the Sundance Film Festival in 1994 and despite being shot on black-and-white 16mm and featuring a cast of amateurs, Clerks soon became a cult favourite.
-And with the template having been established he would spend the remainder of the decade returning to his characters through two mainstream follow-up.
+Having quit film school after just four months, and raised a budget of approximately $27,500 through the selling of his comic book collection and maxing out an assortment of credit cards, Smith created Clerks after witnessing a screening of Richard Linklater’s landmark independent film Slacker.
+From there, he proceeded to write a screenplay set in a local convenience store, echoing his own life, and shot on location in the same establishment where he worked.
+Introducing audiences to an ensemble of directionless youths, personified by the iconic duo of Jay and Silent Bob, Smith’s debut would find major distribution following a screening at the Sundance Film Festival in 1994, and despite being shot on black-and-white 16mm and featuring a cast of amateurs, Clerks soon became a cult favourite.
+And with the template having been established, he would spend the remainder of the decade returning to his characters through two mainstream follow-ups.
 Having grown as a storyteller with his most personal picture to date, the relationship drama Chasing Amy, he finally decided that the time had come to turn his attention to a project that had been gathering dust in his drawer for several years.

 Dogma would follow the attempts of two fallen angels, Bartleby and Loki, as they attempt to exploit a Catholic loophole in order to cheat their way back into Heaven.
 God, meanwhile, has taken the form of an elderly man to indulge in a secret love of skee-ball but after being viciously beaten by three youths remains in a coma, a plan masterminded by the demonic Azrael in order to trap the omnipotent being in human form long enough for the two angels to receive plenary indulgence, thus their sins being forgiven and allowing them to return to paradise.
 In an effort to keep them from entering the church and thus proving God fallible, an event that could potentially unmake all of existence, the voice of God, Metatron, reaches out to the last scion, the one remaining descendent of Jesus Christ.
 With a failed love life and minimum wage job in an abortion clinic, Bethany hardly seems like the ideal person to be tasked with saving the world but with the assistance of Rufus, an apostle who claims he was left out of the Last Supper because he was black, a muse called Serendipity and the troublesome Jay and Silent Bob, she sets out on a journey to New Jersey in the hope of stopping Bartleby and Loki before their selfish actions kill everyone.